Honouring IWA’s Distinguished Departed Pioneers and

 The technical trends and utility restructuring discussion above presaged the converging interests of drinking water utilities, wastewater utilities and those that already did both.
 The existence of two organisations with common membership in many cases led to the conclusion that there could be greater strength in a single organisation with multidisciplinary interchanges while preserving the strengths of both entities.

 The factors above set in motion a systematic and increasingly detailed discussion of a potential merger of IAWQ and IWSA that spanned several years.
-A joint committee of the two organization was formed to develop a detailed picture of the process and begin to define a new organization that joined IAWWQ and IWSA, to be called IWA.
+A joint committee of the two organization was formed to develop a detailed picture of the process and begin to define a new organization that joined IAWQ and IWSA, to be called IWA.
 A final decision to merge and create IWA was reached at the IWSA Congress in Buenos Aires.
 IWA was formally created in August of 1999.

-Distinguished Pioneers – Presidents
+Distinguished Departed Pioneers – Presidents

 President: 1990-1994 (IAWQ)